Austin-Sparks.net

 by T. Austin-Sparks

-First published in "A Witness and A Testimony" magazine, Aug 1926 Vol. 4-8 as chapter 5 of "Incorporated in Christ".
+First published in "A Witness and A Testimony" magazine, Aug 1926 Vol. 4-8 as chapter 5 of "Incorporated Into Christ".
 This version edited and republished by Harry Foster in "Toward The Mark" magazine, Nov-Dec 1977, Vol. 6-6.

 It is important that we should recognise what a great scope and tremendous emphasis the subject of resurrection has in the Word of God.
 As a principle it is patent or latent, according to the measure of our discernment, from the beginning to the end of the divine revelation of Scripture.
 Since the fall, all things which are of God have their new beginning and vital value in and by the representative and inclusive resurrection of Jesus Christ from the dead.